pineapplemachine/higher/docs/documenting.md

 - `introduced`: The package which defines this function and the version in which it was first added.
 This attribute must be present always.
 An example of such a package and version string would be `higher@1.0.0`.
+- `deprecated`: If the function has been deprecated, it must be indicated with a version string describing which version the function was deprecated in.
+For example, `higher@1.1.0`.
 - `detail`: For functions whose brief `summary` attribute may not be adequately descriptive, a `detail` attribute may be included which is a more complete description of the function.
 - `expects`: For functions that expect arguments, a statement such as "The function expects..." describing what arguments the function expects and what purpose each of those functions serves.
 This attribute must be present when the function accepts any arguments and must be absent otherwise.
 - `returns`: For functions that return a value, a statement such as "The function returns..." describing what the function returns and under what conditions.
 This attribute must be present when the function returns any value and must be absent otherwise.